troytolhurst/web_server_databases/01_internet/02_traceroute_bite.md

 In this way, the route between points in the network can adapt to different conditions.
 If one route is very busy then other routes can be taken.
-Similarly, if one exchange breaks down, or a link is severed, then network can take other routes to adapt.
+Similarly, if one exchange breaks down, or a link is severed, the network can take other routes to adapt.

 The Internet works in a similar way.
 Your computer connects to a router in your